jasondchambers/netorganizer/README.md

 ### 2. Installation

-This has been developed and tested for Python 3.10.5.
-Earlier versions may not work.
-Python 2 will certainly not work.
+This has been developed and tested for Python 3.10.5 on macOS 12.4/Monterey and on Python 3.8.10 on Ubuntu 20.04.
+It's possible that other combinations may work - it's just that they haven't been tested.
 All pip packages are installed in a separate virtual environment (venv).
+You will need to ensure the appropriate python3-venv package is installed.

 Ensure the environment variable $NETORG_HOME is set to the directory where netorganizer is located.